 Te Tapuwae o Rongokako (the footprint of Rongokako) reserve is 2 km south of Whāngārā.
 The 2,450-hectare reserve was established in 1999, the product of a partnership between the Department of Conservation and Ngāti Konohi.
 It takes in the coastal waters between Whāngārā and Pouawa, and includes a variety of habitats characteristic of the coastal waters between East Cape and Māhia.

-Locality 15 km north of Gisborne on State Highway 35 at the point at which it leaves the coastline and heads overland to Tolaga Bay.
-A bridge over the Pouawa River marks the location but in the days of horse-drawn coaches there was a hotel and school.
+Locality 15 km north of Gisborne on State Highway 35 at the point at which it leaves the coastline and heads overland towards Tolaga Bay.
+A bridge over the Pouawa River marks the location.
+In the days of horse-drawn coaches there was a hotel and school.

 On 26 March 1947 a tsunami caused a surge about 8 metres above normal sea level, sweeping the 36-year-old wooden bridge half a mile upstream.

-Dunelands at Pouawa are specially protected but can be visited.
+Dunelands at Pouawa are protected but can be visited.

-Suburban area of Gisborne on the eastern side of the Tūranganui River, immediately across from the central business district.
-In the neighbourhoods of Outer Kaiti, Kaiti and Tamarau just under three-quarters of the population identified themselves as Māori in 2013, compared with around half in the city as a whole.
+Suburban area of Gisborne on the eastern side of the Tūranganui River, opposite the central business district.
+In the neighbourhoods of Outer Kaiti, Kaiti and Tamarau nearly three-quarters of the population identified as Māori in 2013, compared with around half in the city as a whole.

 A famous rock

-A staircase and pathway wind down from Cook’s monument, which is about halfway up the hill, to the historic landing site where Captain James Cook first set foot on New Zealand soil on 8 October 1769.
-It was at the rock named Te Toka-a-Taiau that Cook first greeted Māori.
+A staircase and pathway wind down from the former location of Cook’s monument, about halfway up the hill, to the historic landing site where Lieutenant James Cook first set foot on New Zealand soil on 8 October 1769.
+It was at the rock named Te Toka-a-Taiau that Cook first encountered Māori.

 Te Poho-o-Rāwiri marae, also at the base of Kaiti Hill, boasts one of the largest meeting houses in the country.
-Over the years the marae has played host to numerous prestigious visitors including royalty.
-Opened in 1930, this is the third meeting house by that name and the third site.
+Over the years the marae has hosted many prestigious visitors, including royalty.
+Opened in 1930, this is the third meeting house of that name on three different sites.